-The City of Strongsville has an income tax rate of 2.0%, which is very comparable to the surrounding area.
+The City of Strongsville has an income tax rate of 2.0%, which is very comparable to many surrounding communities in cuyahoga County.
 The City's income tax is placed upon all wages and profits earned by both residents and non-residents alike within Strongsville's municipal boundaries.
 Currently, the City allocates 83.3% of collected income taxes for the General Fund and the remaining 16.7% to the Maintenance and Repair Fund.